nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_MODULES.md

     )
   },
   /*
-        The inventory property is the only way for external code to read the value of the garage variable.
+        The getInventory property is the only way for external code to read the value of the garage variable.
 There is no setter either.
 It is a read only property.
     */